-Events were in flux even before the pandemic began.
-While the way we engage through events have definitely changed over the past two years, the momentum for change (for hosts and participants) began well before that.
+While the way we engage through events has definitely changed over the past several years, the momentum for change (for hosts and participants) began well before that.
 In this first blog in our three-part series, we share how events have changed over the past several years, the current event trends and the customer journey.

 Some of the biggest changes that we saw occurred in 2019 and before, including: